The War Machine armor first appeared in a cameo in Iron Man Vol 1. issue 281 and fully in Iron Man Vol.1. issue 282 (1992).

-Tony Stark first build this armor to combat the villain Masters of Silence, a trio of warriors with armor designed to negate Stark's standard Iron Man Weapon Systems.
-When Stark faked his death he left an upgraded (and slightly altered) War Machine Armor for his best friend, James Rhodes.
+constructed the Variable Threat Response Battle Suit (AKA War Machine Armor) to combat the Masters of Silence, a trio of warriors with armor designed to negate Stark's standard Iron Man Weapon Systems.

 - Wrist-mounted twin barrel cannons, flamethrower, energy blade and force shield generator